myaserkhan/Leaderboard-API/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Leaderboard

-> Description the project.
+> JavaScript project for the Leaderboard list app, built using webpack and ES6 features.
+The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved using the external Leaderboard API service.

 ## Built With

-- Major languages
-- Frameworks
+- HTML CSS JavaScript
-- Technologies used
+- Webpack

 ## Live Demo (if available)